chinamike65/hugo-tuolesi/content/book3/book3en.md

 And a teacher with insufficient moral ability may get angry and lose his temper when he sees his disciple's bad behavior.

-If the master is really angry, the disciple will have a great sin, and the retribution will be heavy.
+If the master is really angry, the disciple will have committed a great sin, and the retribution will be heavy.

-In the Fifty Verses of the Guru's Dharma, it says:
+In the Fifty Verses of Guru Devotion, it says:

-At any time, without disturbing the mind, if ignorance is violated, you will suffer from purgatory.
+Never disturb you Guru's mind.
+Should you be foolish and happen to do this, you will surely boil in hell.

-That is to say, as a disciple, at no time should the guru be upset or unhappy.
+That is to say, as a disciple, at no time should you cause the guru to be upset or unhappy.

-Otherwise, you will suffer in purgatory!
+Otherwise, you will suffer in hell!

 However, a master with virtue will not get angry easily, and has a strong ability to endure humiliation.
 When a disciple's behavior is inappropriate, such a master will not care, and will seize this opportunity to practice forbearance.

-Even if some disciples scold their masters, the masters will not be angry.
-Therefore, after taking refuge in a master with virtue, the disciples will generally not have this karma.
+Even if some disciples criticise their masters, the masters will not get angry.
+Therefore, after taking refuge in a master with virtue, the disciples will generally not run into this problem.

-(6) The sin of misunderstanding the teacher’s words and deeds 111
+(6) The sin of misunderstanding the teacher’s words and deeds

+111

 A guru is a Buddha, so every word and deed of a guru is for the benefit of all sentient beings.
 If you don’t understand the practice and behavior of your guru for the time being, don’t have bad misunderstandings.

 Misunderstanding the teacher's meaning can also lead to sin.

-If you are beaten by your guru, you should think that the guru is exorcising evil spirits for us; if you are scolded by your guru, you should think that your guru is reciting the mantra of a wrathful deity and bless us; Thinking of this, it must be that the guru pays more attention to us.
+If you are beaten by your guru, you should think that the guru is exorcising evil spirits for you; if you are scolded by your guru, you should think that your guru is reciting the mantra of a wrathful deity and blessing us; Think like this, "It must be that the guru is looking out for us."

 If the guru acts like he hates us, think that it is the guru who is removing karma and obstacles for us.

-The Mahasiddha Tsangpa Gyare said:
+The Mahasiddha Tsangpa Gyarepa said:

 Whipping is empowerment, from which blessings are obtained, scolding is a fierce curse, removes all demonic obstacles, hates and alienates, loves soothe me, loves me for growth, hates me for encouragement, everything is convenient.